CoderDojo-Content/Beginner-HTML-CSS/en/styling-the-menu-bar.md

       color: fuchsia;
    }
 ```
 7. So far, so good.
 But it can get better!
-Let's add some properties to the `nav ul` rules to change the border thickness, the colour of the border and the background colour of the menu.
-Let's also add some space using the `padding` property.
-Find your nav ul selector and add more rules so that it looks like this:
+Find your `nav ul` selector and add more rules so that it looks like this:
 ```
    nav ul {
      border-style: solid;